 Silver iodide is the approved seeding agent.
 It is used as the ice nucleating material because it has similar physical properties to an ice crystal.
 It is also insoluble in water and non-bioavailable.
-In 2016, a total of 28.34 kg of silver iodide was dispersed over the 2110 km2 target area.
+In 2017, approximately 36.4 kg of silver iodide was dispersed over the 2110 km2 target area.

 Land-based aerosol generators are the approved method to disperse the seeding material.
-The seeding agent is released by up to 23 ground-based generators located along the western perimeter of the target area when suitable atmospheric conditions are present.
+The seeding agent is released by up to 23 ground-based generators located along the western perimeter of the target area when suitable atmospheric conditions are present2.